Top Democrats Reportedly Push For Donald Trump Impeachment In High-Tension Private Showdown With Nancy Pelosi

 Cohen in the meeting compared the impeachment of Trump to the impeachment carried out by a Republican-controlled House in 1998 against Democratic President Bill Clinton, over allegations surrounding Clinton’s affair with White House intern Monica Lewinsky.
 Cohen told Pelosi that while Clinton was impeached “over sex,” Trump was more deserving of impeachment because he is “raping the country.”

-But Pelosi and several allies, including House Majority Leader Steny Hoyer said that moving ahead with impeachment would cause the Democrats’ legislative agenda to be “drowned out,” according to Politico.
+But Pelosi and several allies, including House Majority Leader Steny Hoyer, said that moving ahead with impeachment would cause the Democrats’ legislative agenda to be “drowned out,” according to Politico.

 But one of the strongest voices for impeachment in the meeting was Rhode Island Representative David Cicilline — who led the fight for a bill banning discrimination against LGBTQ Americans, a bill that just passed the House last week, as BuzzFeed reported.